gitlzg/IFAA/README.md

                 refTaxa=c("rawCount11")
                 )

-Regression results can be extracted in the following way:
+# Regression results including confidence intervals can be extracted in the following way:

 results$analysisResults$estByRefTaxaList$rawCount11$estByCovList